Belle-Yeoki/SQL-Projects/Call_Center_Restaurant_Order_Analysis/Readme.md

 # Unwrapping Food Delivery Insights: A Call Center Restaurant Orders Analysis
 ![](Ccoverpage.png)
 ## Introduction
-Over the past few weeks, I took a deep dive into a food delivery dataset with 72,314 orders, involving 6,262 unique customers, 408 restaurants, and a fleet of delivery drivers.
-As a data analyst, my goal was to help uncover the operational strengths, challenges, and untapped opportunities in this delivery business.
+In a highly dynamic food delivery landscape, every minute counts.
+Behind each delivered meal lies a complex system of order placements, restaurant preparation, driver logistics, and customer expectations.
+I analyzed a dataset of 72,314 orders, 6,262 customers, 408 restaurants, and 432 drivers to uncover operational strengths, inefficiencies, and growth opportunities for a food delivery business.
 Food delivery is a fast-paced game — and behind every hot meal delivered is a chain of processes that either delight customers or lead to delays and lost revenue.
 This project is about making sense of that.

 ## Problem Statement